jorondo1/misc_scripts/init_ip34.md

 3. Add the following lines to the file :

 ```
 Host remote_server_ip
 	ServerAliveInterval 60
  ```
 Save it and quit.
 Then, open the PowerShell app and proceed with the next steps.
 # Log onto ip34
 To access ip34, run this command with your DRAC username (will prompt for password; nothing shows when you'll write your password, that's normal!)

-	ssh username@ip34.ccs.usherbrooke.ca
+	ssh <username>@ip34.ccs.usherbrooke.ca

-Each time you log onto ip34, *you must* run the following command.
+Once you are logged in, *you must* run the following command, each and every time.

 	newgrp def-ilafores

 Otherwise, any file you create will only be readable and writable by you.

 # Initial setup
-Do this only once!
-It will add a few lines to your .bashrc file, which is executed every time you login.
+You'll only need to do this once, ever.
+It will add a few lines to your `.bashrc` file, which is executed every time you login.

 	echo umask 007 >> ~/.bashrc
 	echo export MUGQIC_INSTALL_HOME=/cvmfs/soft.mugqic/CentOS6 >> ~/.bashrc